anastasia-zolotareva/isrpo-some-pluggin/README.md

 ## Features

-- Shows number of lines and todoes in an active text editor by command.
+- Shows number of lines and todoes in an active text editor while it updated (saved).

 ## Extension Settings